pkclsoft/EZLib_GS/readme.md

     filetype makefile src
     filetype clean src 6

+## Dependencies
+EZLib, being an ORCA/Pascal library of code depends of course on the Tool.Interface provided with ORCA/Pascal.
+Additionally, as EZLib was being tuned and updated on GitHub, some minor changes to the Tool.Interface code were needed in ORCA/Pascal.

+To this end, a pull request was created and subsequently merged into the [ORCA/Pascal](https://github.com/byteworksinc/ORCA-Pascal) repository on GitHub.

+Before you try to build and use EZLib, it is recommended that you take the latest Tool.Interface code from GitHub, and rebuild it using the supplied "Build" script.

 ## Building
 To build the library, you will need the ORCA/M environment present, and you will need the "MK" tool, also available [here on GitHub](https://github.com/pkclsoft/MK).